wh-alice/mig_visualstudio/vs/misc/how-to--remove-a-domain-specific-language.md

 ---
-title: "How to: Remove a Domain-Specific Language | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Remove a Domain-Specific Language" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"